-STAFF RECOMMENDATION AND KEY FINDINGS
+BOARD VOTE AND KEY FINDINGS

-The District of Columbia Public Charter School Board (DC PCSB) has reviewed the renewal application submitted by City Arts & Prep Public Charter School (City Arts & Prep PCS), as required by the School Reform Act (SRA), and concludes that the school has not met the goals and student academic achievement expectations as specified in its charter agreement, and thus does not meet the standard for charter renewal set out in the SRA.
-DC PCSB staff recommends that the DC PCSB Board deny City Arts & Prep PCS's renewal application, and that the school close at the end of the 2018-19 school year.
+The District of Columbia Public Charter School Board (DC PCSB) reviewed the renewal application submitted by City Arts & Prep Public Charter School (City Arts & Prep PCS), as required by the School Reform Act (SRA), and concludes that the school has not met the goals and student academic achievement expectations as specified in its charter agreement, and thus has not met the standard for charter renewal set out in the SRA.1

-The SRA provides DC PCSB no discretion at a 15-year charter renewal, stating that the board "shall not approve" an application to renew a charter when a school has failed to meet its goals.
-City Arts & Prep PCS submitted its renewal application on October 4, 2018, and DC PCSB notified the school of its right to an informal hearing on its charter renewal on October 19, 2018.
+The SRA provides DC PCSB no discretion at a 15-year charter renewal, stating that the board "shall not approve" an application to renew a charter when a school has failed to meet its goals.2 City Arts & Prep PCS submitted its renewal application on October 4, 2018, and DC PCSB notified the school of its right to an informal hearing on its charter renewal on October 19, 2018.
+At the school's request, DC PCSB held an informal public hearing at City Arts & Prep PCS on November 27, 2018.

-City Arts & Prep PCS is a single campus local education agency (LEA) that serves grades prekindergarten (PK) through eight.
+City Arts & Prep PCS is a single campus local education agency (LEA) that educates students in grades prekindergarten (PK) through eight.
 The school has a dual mission focused on strong academics and the performing arts.
 The school elected to adopt the Performance Management Framework (PMF) as its goals and academic achievement expectations and did not choose to have any goals around its performing arts program.